equalframework/equal-doc/docs/index.md

 eQual is a versatile, language-agnostic, and web-oriented framework, aiming to elegantly manage interactions between front-end Apps and Business Logic involved in modern Web Applications.

 **Natively Secure**
-Benefit from native HTTP Auth support (JWT, CORS) to secure every endpoint with User Management, Role-Based Access Controls, or custom Access management.
+eQual offers native HTTP Auth support (JWT, CORS) to secure every endpoint with User Management, Role-Based Access Controls, or custom Access management.

 **Server-Side Scripting**
-Implement custom logic on any route endpoint to quickly build micro-services and  APIs of your own.
+eQual allows to implement custom logic on any route endpoint, and to quickly build controllers and micro-services.

 **Instant APIs Without Code**
-Automatically generate a complete set of REST API routes with live documentation, for any kind of service.
+eQual provides tools for automatic generation of fully-featured ReST APIs with live documentation, for any kind of service.

 ```php